The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Discussion

+The exponential growth lends support to the notion that the specific heat hump indicates a would-be phase transition if it was not forbidden by the Mermin-Wagner theorem~\cite{Mermin1966}.
+We note that a broad specific heat hump also exists for the Heisenberg model on the square lattice~\cite{Colot1983}.

-The Heisenberg model on the triangular lattice considered here has a continuous global spin-rotational symmetry, and so there cannot be any long-range magnetic order at finite temperatures~\cite{Mermin1966}.
-However, there can still be finite-temperature phase transitions that break discrete lattice symmetries.
-We have mapped out critical temperatures for these phase transitions, which are all discontinuous, as well as the peak temperature of the specific heat humps for the full range of $J_2$-$J_3$-couplings.
-This can aid the inference of specific coupling values from experimental measurements of either the specific heat or phase transition temperatures.
+Despite the Mermin-Wagner theorem, there can still be finite-temperature phase transitions that break {\em discrete} lattice symmetries.
+We have mapped out critical temperatures for these phase transitions, which are all discontinuous (except for the multicritical point), as well as the peak temperature of the specific heat humps for the full range of $J_2$-$J_3$ couplings.
+This can aid the inference of specific coupling values from experimental measurements of either the magnetic specific heat or phase transition temperatures.

+Our results are in general consistent with the Monte Carlo results in Ref.~\onlinecite{Mohylna2022}, which mainly focused on investigating the low-temperature order of a single $(J_2,J_3)$ point within each phase of the zero-temperature phase diagram.
+Like us, they find that the low-temperature phase corresponds to a single-$\qv$ state in all phases.
+This includes also the M phase, which is expected from entropy arguments as the single-$\qv$ stripe state is collinear, while the multi-$\qv$ tetrahedral state is non-coplanar~\cite{Messio2011}.

-The finite temperature phase diagram of the model studied here contains a multicritical point at $J_2=1/4$, $J_3=1/8$ and $T_c=0$ where four phases meet: the $T=0$ uniformly ordered AF 120{\degree} state (K), two incommensurate spiral phases ($\Gamma$K and KM), and the disordered phase.
-Our results show that going away from the multicritial point along the line $J_3=J_2/2$ as $J_2>1/4$ the phase transition becomes discontinuous and the critical temperature increases continuously from zero.
-The phase transitions along this line separate disordered spiral spin liquid states from low-temperature ordered states that break the lattice rotational symmetry.
-The pattern of symmetry breaking follows the order-by-disorder scenario and agrees with that predicted by calculations of the entropy within the linear spin wave approximation.
+The finite-temperature phase diagram of the model studied here contains a multicritical point at $J_2=1/4$, $J_3=1/8$ and $T_c=0$ where four phases meet: the $T=0$ uniformly ordered AF 120{\degree} state (K), two incommensurate spiral phases ($\Gamma$K and KM), and the disordered phase.
+Our results show that going away from the multicritial point along the line $J_3=J_2/2$ as $J_2>1/4$, both the critical temperature and latent heat increase continuously from zero.
+The phase transitions along this ring-minimum line separate disordered spiral spin liquid states from low-temperature ordered states that break the lattice-rotational symmetry.
+The pattern of symmetry breaking follows the order-by-disorder scenario and agrees with that predicted by calculations of the entropy within the linear spin-wave approximation.